G-40. Physical Bibliography for Book Conservators

 This course covers much of the same ground as Introduction to the Principles of Bibliographical Description (G-10), but with somewhat more time devoted to lecture, and somewhat less time to homework, lab sessions, and museums.
 G-40 introduces some aspects of the Printed Books: Description & Analysis courses (G-20 and G-30), in particular an introduction to provenance.
 Paper, illustration processes, and bookbinding are treated only in terms of their bibliographical applications.
 Students who take G-40 will find themselves well prepared for the Advanced Descriptive Bibliography (G-50) course.

-David Whitesell is Curator in the Albert and Shirley Small Special Collections Library at the University of Virginia, before which he was Curator of Books at the American Antiquarian Society, a rare book cataloger at the Houghton Library, Harvard University, and in the antiquarian book trade.
+David R. Whitesell retired as Curator in the Albert and Shirley Small Special Collections Library at the University of Virginia in 2022.
+He previously worked as Curator of Books at the American Antiquarian Society, Rare Book Cataloger at the Houghton Library, Harvard University, and in the antiquarian book trade.
 He has served as Secretary of the Bibliographical Society of America and as a Trustee of the American Printing History Association.
-His publications include First Supplement to James E. Walsh’s Catalogue of the Fifteenth-Century Printed Books in the Harvard University Library (2006); he also served as Associate Editor for Spain, Portugal, and Latin America for the Oxford Companion to the Book (2010), and as editor of Roger Stoddard’s A Bibliographical Description of Books and Pamphlets of American Verse Printed from 1610 Through 1820 (2012; winner of the MLA Prize in Bibliography).
-Among the exhibitions he has curated is In Pursuit of a Vision: Two Centuries of Collecting at the American Antiquarian Society (2012) and A Curator’s Wunderkammer: A Decade of Collecting for the University of Virginia (2022).
+His publications include First Supplement to James E. Walsh’s Catalogue of the Fifteenth-Century Printed Books in the Harvard University Library (2006); he also was Associate Editor for Spain, Portugal, and Latin America for the Oxford Companion to the Book (2010), and Editor of Roger Stoddard’s A Bibliographical Description of Books and Pamphlets of American Verse Printed from 1610 Through 1820 (2012; winner of the MLA Prize in Bibliography).
+Among the exhibitions he has curated are In Pursuit of a Vision: Two Centuries of Collecting at the American Antiquarian Society (2012) and A Curator’s Wunderkammer: A Decade of Collecting for the University of Virginia (2022).